GauthamGuganesh/cercli-employee-management-system/README.md

 It's a stand-alone java application that can be executed by running the main method in EmployeeManagementApplication.java.
 There are some sample use-cases for reference.
 Output is dumped to console.

+# Problem Solving Case - TimeOff Module
+The solution can be found in the file named "2.
+Problem-Solving-Case" in this repository.